hscannell/mhw-2020/README.md

 # mhw-2020
-Data analysis for the marine heatwave figure to appear in the 2020 State of the Climate Report.
+This repo contains code to update figure 2 from Scannell et al. (2020) for the State of the Climate Report in 2020 Global Oceans Chapter.